 July 2019 saw Heather put horses aside and she headed off to Kapooka NSW to complete Basic Training for the Australian Defence Force Reserves.
 She considers it her proudest, most difficult achievement to date; something she never believed she could do.
 5 weeks without horses was definitely a challenge!
 View photos here.

-Heather has been diagnosed with a mild case of Aspergers Syndrome.
+In 2022, Heather was been diagnosed with High Functioning ASD, (Aspergers) after a lifetime of "wondering".
 This does not appear to be an impediment in the slightest in this industry; it helps her to be obsessed and driven in a pragmatic way.
 It seems to help to achieve success by the desperate thirst for knowledge and improvement.
 When others give up, she is still analysing and calculating; there are solutions to every problem.
 It appears most professionals in many disciplines are, in fact Autistic!

 "The Presence of Passion Inspires Progress"

-She is also campaigning a talented De Niro gelding, "Torvina De Meyer", who is competing successfully at PSG Level as well.
+She is also campaigning a talented De Niro gelding, "Torvina De Meyer", who is competing successfully at Inter I Level as well.
 He was accepted onto the Victorian Development Squad, alongside Stolen Moments, and won the Marj England Trophy Commemorative Award in 2022 for Small Tour.

 Also in the pipeline, but a long way off a competition, is "Patchwork Total Deja Vu", an outstanding, world class 3yo filly by Drumming R (De Niro / Totilas) and out of a top quality Fisherman's Friend x Gymnastik Star mare.
 She is really something!